What Is Lateral Epicondylitis?

 Lateral epicondylitis, popularly known as "tennis elbow," is a painful condition that affects the wrist and finger extensor tendons at their insertion on the lateral epicondyle of the humerus — the bony prominence on the outer side of the elbow.

 As with plantar fasciitis, the term "epicondylitis" (which suggests inflammation) is imprecise for the chronic phase.
-Histopathological studies show that the predominant process is degenerative tendinopathy (tendinosis), with disorganization of collagen fibers and neovascularization.
+Histopathological studies show the predominant process is degenerative tendinopathy (tendinosis), with disorganization of collagen fibers and neovascularization.

 Pain on Gripping